 Here and there I want to send my students to Alexander lessons in Amsterdam.
 But to whom?
 I went to try one for myself, Maaike Aarts of Thinkup, and I loved her.

 What makes Maaike special is that she has an approach to Alexander that is a bit more advanced than the original stuff from the books.
 She helps you to think about the space around you.
-What that does, is that it helps you to not fixate on a certain part of the body, thereby preventing your body from shrinking, so to speak.
+What that does, is that it helps you to not fixate on a certain part of the body, thereby preventing your body from shrinking, so to speak, or tensing up.

 So what happens when you have the directions in mind?
 While actually thinking of the outside of the body, the necessary adjustments are more likely to happen on their own, with minimal muscle involvement.
 For singers this is helpful.
 When you're thinking about a big space, that helps to deepen and widen the breath and release tension.